Technical diving: Mixtures to reduce oxygen toxicity

 Technical dives may also be characterised by the use of hypoxic breathing gas mixtures, including hypoxic trimix, heliox, and heliair.
 A diver breathing normal air (with 21% oxygen) will be exposed to increased risk of central nervous system oxygen toxicity at depths greater than about 180 ft The first sign of oxygen toxicity is usually a convulsion without warning which usually results in death when the demand valve mouthpiece falls out and the victim drowns.
-Sometimes the diver may get warning symptoms prior to the convulsion.
+Sometimes the diver may get warning symptoms before the convulsion.
 These can include visual and auditory hallucinations, nausea, twitching (especially in the face and hands), irritability and mood swings, and dizziness.

 These gas mixes can also lower the level of oxygen in the mix to reduce the danger of oxygen toxicity.
 Once the oxygen is reduced below about 18% the mix is known as a hypoxic mix as it does not contain enough oxygen to be used safely at the surface.

 Safety

 Technical diving encompasses multiple aspects of diving, that typically share a lack of direct access to the surface, which may be caused by physical constraints, like an overhead environment, or physiological, like decompression obligation.
 In case of emergency, therefore, the diver or diving team must be able to troubleshoot and solve the problem underwater.
 This requires planning, situational awareness, and redundancy in critical equipment, and is facilitated by skill and experience in appropriate procedures for managing reasonably foreseeable contingencies.

 Some rebreather diving safety issues can be addressed by training, others may require a change in technical diver culture.
-A major safety issue is that many divers become complacent as they become more familiar with the equipment, and begin to neglect predive checklists while assembling and preparing the equipment for use - procedures that are officially part of all rebreather training programmes.
+A major safety issue is that many divers become complacent as they become more familiar with the equipment, and begin to neglect predive checklists while assembling and preparing the equipment for use - procedures that are officially part of all rebreather training programs.
 There can also be a tendency to neglect post-dive maintenance, and some divers will dive knowing that there are functional problems with the unit, because they know that there is generally redundancy designed into the system.
 This redundancy is intended to allow a safe termination of the dive if it occurs underwater, by eliminating a critical failure point.
 Diving with a unit that already has a malfunction, means that there is a single critical point of failure in that unit, which could cause a life-threatening emergency if another item in the critical path were to fail.
 The risk may increase by orders of magnitude.